-- 1. Response planning should include monitoring and consideration of disaster risk reduction activities across all IPC levels of chronic food insecurity, including IPC Level 1.
+- 1. Response planning should include monitoring and disaster risk reduction activities across all IPC levels of chronic food insecurity, including IPC Level 1.
 For the most chronically food-insecure households (IPC Levels 3 and 4), responses focusing on disaster risk reduction, protection and strengthening of livelihoods, and monitoring activities are assumed necessary to decrease chronic vulnerability and to increase resilience to recurrent shocks.
 Response planning should also consider complementary and mutually reinforcing interventions among households at different levels of food insecurity. - 2.
 Food consumption indicators that are included in the IPC Chronic Food Insecurity Reference Table have been identified by the IPC Global Partners who participate in the IPC Food Security Working Group.
-Most of these indicators capture overall food consumption and experiences; the IPC Global Support Unit and Food Security Working Group have interpreted some of them to be more closely correlated with either the quality or the quantity of food consumption.
-This grouping is illustrative and aims only to facilitate understanding and analyses of how aspects of quality and quantity are characterized in the area under analysis.
-The indicators included in the IPC chronic food insecurity Reference Table are not direct measures of each food consumption component; rather, the convergence of evidence on these different aspects from available information makes it possible to characterize the severity of chronic food insecurity for the area, based in part on the relationships between quality and quantity of food consumption. - 3.
-The IPC Food Security Working Group recognizes that indicators based on the analysis of households' responses to and experiences of food insecurity, such as the Reduced Coping Strategies Index, the Food Insecurity Experience Scale, the Household Food Insecurity Access Scale, the Latin American and Caribbean Food Security Scale and the Household Hunger Scale, may be useful as part of the convergence of evidence process to classify the severity of Chronic Food Insecurity in a given area.
-With the exception of Household Hunger Scale and Food Insecurity Experience Scale, these indicators and their respective cut-offs are not included in this version of the IPC Chronic Food Insecurity Reference Table.
-National IPC Technical Working Groups, in close collaboration with the IPC Global Support Unit and Food Security Morking Group, are asked to carefully include all existing coping and experience-based indicators in their Chronic Food Insecurity Analyses as indirect evidence of household responses to food insecurity, and to provide feedback to the Global Support Unit and Food Security Working Group to inform decisions on the possible inclusion of these other indicators in future versions of the IPC Chronic Food Insecurity Reference Table. - 4.
-Adequate dietary nutrient intake relates to the condition of regularly consuming, over a relevant period of time, an amount of food that provides the dietary energy needed to cover the requirements and recommendations of nutrients for an active and healthy life.
+Most of these indicators capture overall food consumption and experiences; the IPC Global Support Unit and Food Security Working Group have interpreted some of them as being more closely correlated with either the quality or the quantity of food consumption.
+This grouping is illustrative and only aims to facilitate understanding and analyses of how aspects of quality and quantity are characterized in the area under analysis.
+The indicators included in the IPC chronic food insecurity Reference Table are not direct measures of each food consumption component; rather, the convergence of evidence on these different aspects from available information makes it possible to characterize the severity of chronic food insecurity for the area, based in part on the relationships between the quality and quantity of food consumption. - 3.
+The IPC Food Security Working Group recognizes that indicators based on the analysis of households' responses to and experiences of food insecurity, such as the Household Hunger Scale (HHS), the Reduced Coping Strategies Index (rCSI), the Food Insecurity Experience Scale (FIES), the Household Food Insecurity Access Scale, and the Latin American and Caribbean Food Security Scale, may be useful as part of the convergence of evidence process for classifying the severity of Chronic Food Insecurity in a given area.
+With the exception of the HHS and the FIES, these indicators and their respective cut-offs are not included in this version of the IPC Chronic Food Insecurity Reference Table.
+National IPC Technical Working Groups, in close collaboration with the IPC Global Support Unit and Food Security Working Group, are asked to carefully include all existing coping and experience-based indicators in their Chronic Food Insecurity analyses as indirect evidence of household responses to food insecurity, and to provide feedback to the Global Support Unit and Food Security Working Group to inform decisions on the possible inclusion of these other indicators in future versions of the IPC Chronic Food Insecurity Reference Table. - 4.
+Adequate dietary nutrient intake relates to the condition of regularly consuming, over a specified period of time, an amount of food that provides the dietary energy needed to cover the requirements and recommendations of nutrients for an active and healthy life.
 Although the IPC Chronic Food Insecurity Reference Table does not weigh indicators, a tier rating of indicators is provided to guide analysts in considering how strongly each of the indicators included in the food consumption quality portion of the IPC Chronic Food Insecurity Reference Table relates to the quality of food consumption.
-Indicators with stronger relationships to food consumption quality are given a tier rating of 1, while indicators with a weaker relationship are given a tier rating of 3 (Table 26).
+Indicators with stronger relationships to food consumption quality are given a tier rating of 1, while indicators with a weaker relationship are given a tier rating of 3 (Figure 82).

-Table 26: IPC Chronic Food Insecurity ReferenceTable food quality indicators
+Figure 82: IPC Chronic Food Insecurity Reference Table food quality indicators